TREASURIES-Traders pause sell-off on lower consumer sentiment

 By Ross Kerber and Dhara Ranasinghe

-The yield on the U.S. five-year note US5YT=RR was up 1.8 basis points at 1.2309%, after earlier in the day reaching 1.263% US5YT=RR, the highest since February 2020 and up five basis points from its close on Wednesday, the last trading day before bond markets were closed on Thursday.
+The yield on the U.S. five-year note US5YT=RR was up 2.3 basis points at 1.2357%, after earlier in the day reaching 1.263% US5YT=RR, the highest since February 2020 and up five basis points from Wednesday, the last trading day before bond markets were closed on Thursday.

-The note and others fell back as the University of Michigan's consumer sentiment index showed little belief that policymakers are taking sufficient steps to tame inflation.
+The note and other Treasuries fell back as the University of Michigan's consumer sentiment index showed little belief that policymakers are taking sufficient steps to tame inflation.

-The moves still left key parts of the U.S. yield curve close to milestone lows.
-For instance the spread between five-year and 30-year Treasuries was at 71 basis points, about a basis point higher than its close on Wednesday.
+The moves left key parts of the U.S. yield curve close to milestone lows.
+For instance the spread between five-year and 30-year Treasuries was at 72 basis points, about two basis points higher than its close on Wednesday.
 It had reached as low as 62 basis points earlier Friday, its lowest since March 2020.

 Kim Rupert, senior economist for Action Economics, said the trading showed investors struggling to forecast whether the U.S. Federal Reserve will accelerate its pace of expected rate hikes in the face of the Michigan data and other indications of price increases.